2016 Ryder Cup: Course

+On April 22, 2002, the PGA of America announced that Hazeltine National Golf Club would be the venue for the 2016 Ryder Cup.
+The PGA of America changed the regular sequence of the Hazeltine course for the 2016 Ryder Cup.
+Holes one through four and 14–18 constituted the front nine, while the back nine consisted of holes 10–13 and five through nine.

 Television

-The 2016 Ryder Cup was televised in the United States by Golf Channel and NBC, which planned to provide 170 hours of coverage.
-In the United Kingdom and Ireland, the event was broadcast by Sky Sports; the broadcaster re-branded its Sky Sports 4 channel as Sky Sports Ryder Cup for the week of the event, and planned to broadcast 240 hours of coverage.
+The 2016 Ryder Cup was televised in the U.S. by Golf Channel and NBC, providing 170 hours of coverage.
+In the United Kingdom and Ireland, the event was broadcast by Sky Sports.
+The broadcaster re-branded its Sky Sports 4 channel as Sky Sports Ryder Cup for the week of the event, and broadcast 240 hours of coverage.

 Task Force

-Following the European victory in the 2014 Ryder Cup, the PGA of America created a "Ryder Cup Task Force".
-The Task Force consisted of three PGA officials and eight players with Ryder Cup experience.
-There were three previous Ryder Cup captains: Raymond Floyd, Tom Lehman and Davis Love III together with Rickie Fowler, Jim Furyk, Phil Mickelson, Steve Stricker and Tiger Woods.
-The Task Force considered a number of issues including the selection of the Ryder Cup captain and vice-captains and the team selection process.
+Following the European victory in the 2014 Ryder Cup, the PGA of America created a Ryder Cup Task Force consisting of three PGA officials and eight players with Ryder Cup experience.
+Included in the task force were previous Ryder Cup captains Raymond Floyd, Tom Lehman and Love, and players Rickie Fowler, Jim Furyk, Phil Mickelson, Steve Stricker and Tiger Woods.
+The task force selected the 2016 Ryder Cup captain and vice-captains, and determined the team selection process.

-The conclusions of the Task Force were announced on February 24, 2015, with the announcement of a number of changes for the 2016 contest.
-Davis Love III was selected as the captain, while new criteria were specified for the selection of vice-captains.
-In addition a number of changes were made to the team selection process for 2016.
-The 11-man Task Force was disbanded after the announcement and replaced with a smaller 6-man "Ryder Cup Committee" which included Love, Mickelson and Woods.
+On February 24, 2015, the task force released its decisions.
+Love was selected as captain and new criteria was determined for the selection of vice-captains.
+The 11-person task force was disbanded after the announcement and replaced with a six-person Ryder Cup Committee which included Love, Mickelson and Woods.